A Æ B É F G H I M N S T W Þ

 Decorum at Religious Functions

 In our society, we hold the expectation that individuals attending a sacrifice or religious ceremony approach the occasion with the utmost reverence for the Gods and spirits.
 It is essential that all attendees maintain decorum, reflecting the solemnity and sacredness of the event.
 This respect underscores our communal bond and shared veneration, ensuring the ceremony’s integrity and the honor due to the divine presences we seek to engage.
-Excessive drunkenness or irreverent behavior at formal religious ceremonies and rites is discouraged.
+Excessive drunkenness or irreverent behavior during formal religious ceremonies and rites is discouraged.
+Weapons other than those consecrated to sacral functions are generally considered forbidden in a sacred space.